kaiusl/KLPlugins.DynLeaderboards/docs/docs/user_guide/config.md

 For example since this plugin provides base data for ACC, "reset" will restore the values to that base data, whereas "remove" will fall back to SimHub's data.
 Both will keep the cars listed.

-However for AMS2 there is no base data, so "reset" and "remove" effectively do the same thing -- fall back to SimHub's data except "remove" will also remove the car's from the list while "reset" doesn't.
+However for AMS2 there is no base data, so "reset" and "remove" effectively do the same thing -- fall back to SimHub's data.
+Only difference is that "remove" will also remove the car's from the list while "reset" doesn't.

 #### Assetto Corsa

 This plugin can read the default car information directly from AC's car files (from {{ path("..\\assettocorsa\\content\\cars\\\<car_id>\\ui\\ui_car.json")}}).
 This is useful for modded cars so you don't have to manually enter all the necessary data.

-For it to function you need to set correct "AC root location" under ["General settings -> PATHS"](#paths).
+For this to function properly, a correct "AC root location" needs to be set under ["General settings -> PATHS"](#paths).

 If the plugin detects that there is no base AC car data, it will try to automatically read it.
 However for further update you need to manually trigger the update.
-This is so that we don't accidentally trigger and expensive update during a session when unknown car joins.
+This is so that we don't accidentally trigger an expensive update during a session when unknown car joins.

-To update the base info go to the plugin settings and under "Car settings" tab click "Update base info" button.
+To update the base info go to the plugin settings and under ["Car settings"](#car-settings) tab click "Update base info" button.
 <span title="Note that this button is only available when AC is the selected game.">:material-information-outline:<span>

+This means that there are actually two ways to change car information for AC.
+Either from the plugin menu or by modifying AC files directly which Content Manager makes very easy.

+!!!
+Info "Classes"

     By default most AC cars have class of either "race" or "street".
     However their actual class is represented in tags as "#class" (for example "#GT3-GTE").
     Thus if the car's class if "race" or "street" the plugin will look at tags and first tag of format "#class" is used as the class.

-All this means that there are two ways to change car information in AC.
-Either from the plugin menu or by modifying AC files directly which Content Manager makes very easy.

 ## Colors